Kotlin/KEEP/notes/value-classes.md

 ### Value classes vs structs

-A number of languages, like C++, C#, Rust, Go, Swift, and others have a concept of a `struct`.
+A number of languages like C++, C#, Rust, Go, Swift, and others have a concept of a `struct`.

 > C++ `struct` is just a `class` that defaults to public visibility for its members, so the discussion below is also relevant to C++ classes.
 However, modern languages that have both `class` and `struct` keywords tend to give them quite different semantics unlike C++.